zcy26/Computational-physics-or-chemistry-from-scratch/README.md

 # 1. Learning-computational-physics-from-scratch
 This repository contains some of the notes or implementation of some elementary review articles, text books, or lectures, which will hopefully help me get a first grasp of computational physics / quantum chemistry.

+*It seems that Github cannot display some formulae correctly.*

 <!-- # HF & post-HF method: Introduction -->
-Review paper [1] gives a nice introduction on some mordern day computational methods, and will be quoted here.
+Review paper [1] gives a nice introduction on some mordern day computational methods, and will be quoted in this readme.

 # 2. Problem set up
 The basic problem is to solve the many-body motion of electrons and nuclei / ions in matter (atoms / molecules / solids).